dan415/deliverables_ai_open_science/docs/deliverable1/README.md

 None of them are required arguments.
 By default, these are set as ./input_files, ./output_files, ./config.json, respectively

 <h2>Using Docker</h2>

+Note: if you want to build the docker image from source, uncomment on the docker-compose file this line

+    # build: . # if you want to build the image locally (line 13)

+and comment this one:

+    image: danicabrera/delivery1:latest (line 14)

+Then:

     cd deliverable1
     sudo docker-compose up